TUDelft-CITG/OpenTNSim/CONTRIBUTING.rst

 The review process for contributions to `OpenTNSim` is as follows:

-- the contributor creates a pull request (PR) from their feature branch to the `develop` branch
+- the contributor creates a pull request (PR) from their feature branch to the `main` branch
 - a reviewer is assigned to the PR, either by the contributor or a maintainer
 - the reviewer reviews the code by testing it, and checking that the DoD is met
 - the reviewer provides feedback, which may include requests for changes or improvements
 - the contributor addresses the feedback and makes any necessary changes, repeat until the reviewer is satisfied
-- once the reviewer approves the PR, a maintainer merges the changes into the `develop` branch
+- once the reviewer approves the PR, a maintainer merges the changes into the `main` branch

 Release policy